 For Small Stores

 If you’re planning to build a small online store, then we recommend Wix.
+It’s the best website builder we’ve tested, scoring 4.7 out of 5 in our ecommerce research overall.
 It’s super easy to set up, the sales tools are excellent, and the designs look great.

 - Commission: None

 For Large Stores

 If you’re planning to create a fully-fledged ecommerce store, sell 10+ products, and have a turnover of $1000+, we’d recommend Shopify.
 It’s the second best ecommerce platform we’ve tested, sitting just behind Wix with a score of 4.6 out of 5 overall.

 - Designs: Over 100 modern themes

 - Features/Tools: Strong inventory management, email marketing, and sales tools.
 Basically anything you’d need for a fully-functioning store.